 The prestigious Cardiac Program of Penn Presbyterian Hospital in Philadelphia wanted to take advantage of a wall in the lobby of its new building to showcase the pioneering achievements and technological advances that were unique to the hospital.
 Alison started from scratch by reviewing historic documents and photography at the University of Pennsylvania Archives and devised an interpretive approach based on the strengths and highlights of this archival collection.
 Interpretive scripting and layout followed, to play up the research, clinical, as well as educational aspects of this cutting-edge program.

 It was a fun to help the Philadelphia Zoo develop an exhibit commemorating its 150th anniversary.
 I worked with curators and other zoo staff members on panels for a special exhibition about how America’s first zoo paved the way and contributes research as well as opportunities for entertainment and engagement with these glorious animals of all stripes.

-The design team created a series of markers around the zoo provided opportunities to interpret historic buildings as well as fun facts about its role in the community as well as the animals who have lived there.
+The design team created a series of markers around the zoo, which provided opportunities to interpret historic buildings as well as fun facts about its role in the community along with the animals who have lived there. stripes.

 The Pennsylvania Academy of the Fine Arts (PAFA) needed a general information brochure that straddled its dual identity as a prestigious art school and a museum housing one of the world’s finest collections of American art.
 ARC devised the brochure’s organization and wrote all copy.
 The piece was designed to compete with other rack brochures at the Visitors Center and is also mailed out to the media and other interested parties.
 The third panel folds in under the three call-to-action headings: “visit,” attend,” and “create.”